 This recipe calls for a small (8-inch) cheesecake.
 You can use a cheesecake from the store (often found in the freezer section) or make one from scratch, but make sure it's a baked cheesecake, as most no-bake cheesecake recipes produce a cheesecake too soft in texture to hold up in these pops.

-- Sprinkles, small candies or chopped nuts (to decorate)
+- Optional: sprinkles, small candies, or chopped nuts (to decorate)

 - Prepare two baking sheets by lining them with aluminum foil or parchment.
 Using a small cookie scoop, scoop spoonfuls of the cheesecake onto one of the baking sheets, setting the other aside for now.
 If necessary, wet your hands and roll the cheesecake balls between your palms to make them fairly round.

 - Insert the lollipop sticks into the cheesecake balls.
 If they're too soft, freeze them for about 20 minutes until they're firm enough to skewer effectively.
 Place the baking tray in the freezer to freeze the balls until they are very firm, at least 2 hours.

 - Microwave the candy coating until completely smooth and melted, stirring after every 30 seconds to prevent overheating.
 Add some shortening if necessary to produce a liquid coating that flows freely from a spoon.
 Set out your sprinkles or other desired toppings.

 - Remove the cheesecake pops from the freezer.
 Working quickly, dip a frozen cheesecake ball into the melted candy coating, making sure that all of the cheesecake is covered and that the chocolate forms a seal around the stick.
 With the coating still wet, roll it in the toppings of your choice or sprinkle them on.
 Place the completed cheesecake pop on the reserved baking sheet with clean parchment.